-Alexie found yoga as a young boy through his father who emigrated from India in 1959.
-He had a vigorous hatha yoga practice, and as a college professor, he would meditate and do headstands prior to lectures and speaking engagements to bring more blood flow and oxygen to his brain.
+He found yoga as a young boy through his father Ram who emigrated from India in 1959.
+As a college professor of anthropology, sociology and economics he relied on a vigorous hatha yoga practice to stay mentally and physically sharp.
+He would meditate and do headstands prior to lectures and speaking engagements to bring more blood flow and oxygen to his brain.

-He first completed yoga instructor training with Bryan Kest, founder of Power Yoga, to deepen his practice in Tulum, Mexico.
+Alexie 300+ hr of yoga certification.
+He first completed a 100 hr yoga instructor training with Bryan Kest, founder of Power Yoga, simply to deepen his practice in Tulum, Mexico.
 And then a 200 hr Baptiste Power Vinyasa Yoga instructor training with Colleen DeVirgiliis in West Chester, PA.
-These two incredible teachers, along with many others from coast-to-coast, workshops, countless hours on the mat, and just life all provide the foundation for a well-rounded, vigorous yet accessible style of yoga for anyone.
+These two incredible teachers, along with so many others from coast-to-coast, workshops, master-classes, countless hours on the mat, and rich life have all provided the foundation for a well-rounded, vigorous yet accessible style of yoga for anyone.

 Start with self-compassion, and be prepared to sweat.
-His classes are powerful and fun, yet nurturing to the mind, and body.
+His classes are powerful and fun, yet nurturing to the mind and body.
 In class you will focus on honoring and caring for yourself.
-Focus on staying present and matching movement to breath, all while building both physical and mental strength - the hallmarks of Power Yoga.
-Alexie has had a lifelong appetite for learning including how meditation, yoga and breath work provide powerful coping skills, with related Interests in neuroplasticity, stress management, emotional intelligence and more.
+Focus on staying present and matching movement-to-breath.
+All while building both physical and mental strength - the hallmarks of Power Yoga.
+Alexie has had a lifelong appetite for learning including how meditation, yoga and breath work provide powerful coping skills, with related interests in neuroplasticity, stress management, emotional intelligence, leadership, and more.

-Like so many influential instructors, he believes the time on the mat provides the fertile ground for immense personal growth and that extends well beyond your mat. @YogiDossa
+Like so many influential instructors, he believes the time on the mat provides the fertile ground for immense personal growth.
+And this extends well beyond your mat.

 Searching for something to heal the soul and quiet the mind after a family tragedy in 1999, I found solace in yoga.
 That’s when my practice began.
 My introduction to yoga was through the Ashtanga practice, which left me with a sense of peace and calm, and a connection to something indescribable.
 I loved the way it left me feeling and continued to practice religiously.
 I was immediately drawn to the playful sense of self-discovery that encouraged me to want more from myself…an inner revolution of sorts.